-Vivo Y95 dual camera setup on the back with 13-megapixel and 2-megapixel lenses that can produce decent enough photos provided that you have decent lighting conditions.
+Vivo Y95 dual camera setup on the back with 13-megapixel and 2-megapixel lenses that can produce decent enough photos provided that you have adequate lighting conditions.
 The front of the device hosts a 20MP selfie shooter that is housed inside the tiny notch.

-Though the AI capabilities of the camera are a help undoubtedly, that doesn’t change the fact that Y95 is not capable of immaculate low light photography.
-Even then the phone performs well in low light shots.
+Though the AI capabilities of the camera are a help, undoubtedly, that doesn’t change the fact that Y95 is not capable of immaculate low light photography.
+Even then, the phone performs well in low-light shots.

 The portrait mode works quite well.
 Though a crisp line in the background blur effect and the subject in the foreground is not visibly clear and it also tends to soften the edges out a bit while blurring the background, the camera plays its part well.
 It would be unjust to demand more of it.

-The display is also satisfactory, if not the best with only one downside of being a 720P display which refrains it from playing higher graphics content.
-The battery on the phone is no doubt, amazing and can easily last two days with light usage.
+The display is also satisfactory, if not the best, with only one downside of being a 720P display, which refrains it from playing higher graphics content.
+The battery on the phone is no doubt amazing, and can easily last two days with light usage.

 The chipset is, however, entry-level, and does not justify the price.
 Personally, I would go for the Nokia 6.1 Plus in this price range because of better build quality and higher chipset.